ucsb-cs156/ucsb-cs156.github.io/topics/pull_requests/pull_requests_simplifying.md

 But we are *not* going to push this branch yet.
 We need to do the surgery on this branch so that it point where we want.

-### Step 4: Use `git reset --soft ...` to go back in time
+### Step 3: Use `git reset --soft origin/main` to go back in time

-Next, we use this command, pasting in the SHA from before:
+Next, we use this command which takes the branch point back to `origin/main`, which means the place that Github (`origin`) thinks is the latest commit on the main branch.

 ```
-git reset --soft 4c3524ae67f50338a16c8607fdc9244e7479bc9f
+git reset --soft origin/main
 git status
 ```

 Let's explore what happened here:
-* The branch we are on, `AaronR-StudentTable2` has been reset to point to the commit `4c3524a`, the one before we started our changes.
+* The branch we are on, `AaronR-StudentTable2` has been reset to point to the commit asociated with the `main` branch on Github.
 * HOWEVER, because we used `--soft`, the files in our directory *did not change*.
 They still have all of our code changes in them!
+* The files in green in your `git status` output now represent all of the differences between your branch and `main`.

-So when we do a `git status` we see, in red, all of the files that we changed.
+When we do a `git status` we see, in green, all of the files that we changed.

-### Step 5: Do a `git restore --staged .` to make everything red instead of green
+### Step 4: Do a `git restore --staged .` to make everything red instead of green

 Now, type the following commands: